John Eliot Square District

 John Eliot Square District, Historic district in northern Roxbury, Boston, Massachusetts.

-Established in 1630 as Roxbury town center, the district was named after John Eliot, who translated the Bible into the Massachusett language.
+The area was founded in 1630 as the center of Roxbury town and was an important early settlement location in Massachusetts.
+It was named after John Eliot, a missionary who translated the Bible into the language of the Wampanoag people.

 Location: Massachusetts